bebatut/enasearch/docs/_sources/cli_usage.rst.txt

 Usage with command-line
 =======================

-ENASearch is easy to use
+ENASearch can be used via command-line with:

 .. code-block:: bash